We recommend that you visit updated version of this post on Knowledge Base page:

 Windows Task Manager (2012)

-At FXVM.net we do sell VPS plans with more CPU cores but, we actually recommend for MT4 traders the Basic or Custom single CPU core VPS plan instead of buying the Advanced or Platinum plans for multiple CPU cores.
+At FXVM.net we do sell VPS plans with more CPU cores but, we actually recommend for MT4 traders the Basic single CPU core VPS plan instead of buying the Advanced or Platinum plans for multiple CPU cores.
 In testing we’ve found MT4 doesn’t run as well (when virtualized) with heavily loaded or a large number of MT4 terminals running on multiple CPU core plans like in the larger Advanced or Platinum VPS plans.

 In our experience, you are better to use multiple VPS’s and split your platforms between them instead of investing in a multi core server because you’ll get better performance for your investment.